-In Daniel’s vision of the reign of the antichrist power, recorded in Chapter 7, a time-frame was given indicating the duration of this rule: … time, times and half a time …
+In Daniel’s vision of the reign of the antichrist power, rendered as a rising little horn, in Chapter 7, a time-frame was given indicating the duration of this rule: …time, times and half a time…

 Understanding the biblical definitions of such keywords used in ‘prophesy language’ is essential in discerning the meaning.
 In regards to time, there are biblical definitions for the following keywords: